Mar 23, 2025 - News

 On March 23, 2025, 23andMe took an important step forward by entering a voluntary Chapter 11 restructuring and sale process.

-Through this process, we will seek to find a partner who shares our commitment to customer data privacy and allows our mission of helping people access, understand and benefit from the human genome to live on.
+Through this process, we will seek to find a partner who shares our commitment to customer data privacy and security and allows our mission of helping people access, understand and benefit from the human genome to live on.
 Importantly, this step allows us to continue operating our business while we chart the path forward.
 Our press release is available here.

 What This Means For You

 • Your data remains protected.
 The Chapter 11 filing does not change how we store, manage, or protect customer data.
 Our users’ privacy and data are important considerations in any transaction, and we remain committed to our users’ privacy and to being transparent with our customers about how their data is managed.
-Any buyer of 23andMe will be required to comply with applicable law with respect to the treatment of customer data.
+Any buyer of 23andMe will be required to comply with our privacy policies and applicable law with respect to the treatment of customer data.

 • Your access is unchanged.
 You continue to have full access to your account, genetic reports, and any stored data.